MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/donutchart.md

   - **ItemColor** - Set the color name or HEX value to be displayed for the particular chart data(Item).

 > [!NOTE]
-> Item color only applies if `CustomColors` property is turned on.
+> Item color only applies if the `CustomColors` property is turned on.

 ### Accessibility